wechaty/docusaurus/docusaurus/docs/puppet-services/padlocal.md

 A preliminary study of Python-wechaty & wechaty-puppet-padlocal

-## Running python-wechaty locally + virtual machine running wechaty-puppet-padlocal on the cloud
+## Running wechaty-puppet-padlocal on cloud

 ### Precautions